 In this fast-evolving era, organizations are embracing change like never before to survive and thrive.
 Automating manual processes, cutting on usage of spreadsheets and opting for an ERP solution is now a necessity for every company.
 ERP stands for “Enterprise Resource Planning” and it refers to a system used by organizations to control and integrate important segments or functions of their businesses.

 History of ERP dates back to 1960s when manufacturers started using software solutions for Materials Requirement Planning to manage, track and control their inventory, which then evolved to include more capabilities to handle manufacturing processes like scheduling and production processes too and became known as Manufacturing Resource Planning (MRP).
 It was in the 1990s true ERP systems that we see today came into use, that further expanded beyond the basic inventory control and manufacturing processes to include other departments and functions, such as accounting, finance, and sales.
 ERP systems have evolved so much from those basic systems and organizations across industries now leverage ERPs to integrate their business processes.
 But still, Manufacturers constitute the primary users of ERP.
-However, with an array of ERP vendors available today, how do you know which is the best ERP system for manufacturers today?
+However, with an array of ERP vendors available today, how do you know which are the best ERP systems for manufacturers today?
 One-size doesn’t fit all.
 When you are thinking of upgrading or switching to a new ERP for your manufacturing business, it is important to be aware of the many options available, the features offered by each and their areas of strength to determine which solution meets your business needs best.

-Understanding ERP for Manufacturers
+Understanding the ERP systems for Manufacturers

 An ERP system helps companies to manage all their daily business activities such as manufacturing, services, procurement, accounting, supply chain management, risk management, finances, project management, and many other processes from a single platform.

-Let’s discuss further on ERP for manufacturers, as there are plenty of benefits of using manufacturing ERP systems.
+Let’s discuss further on ERP systems for manufacturers, as there are plenty of benefits of using manufacturing ERP systems.
 Using ERP solutions, manufacturing companies can digitalize purchasing, finance, production, and many other departments of their enterprise.
-ERP systems have all the elements for production, shop floor control, and purchasing and provide systemized management and data analysis for financial and sales functions.
+ERP systems form manufacturers have all the elements for production, shop floor control, and purchasing and provide systemized management and data analysis for financial and sales functions.
 They enable manufacturing organizations to optimize business functions and thrive in a competitive business environment with benefits like improved supply chain management, reduced inventory, shop floor flexibility, and better customer service.
 But choosing the right ERP is not easy for manufacturers today.
 It’s not just the vendor that has to be chosen, but also there is a choice of deployment options – Cloud, On-Prem or Hybrid.
 Read on to know about these deployment options and find out the best ERP vendors for Manufacturing Industry.

-Benefits of using ERP for Manufacturing Industry
+Benefits of using ERP for Manufacturing industry

 There are numerous advantages of using Enterprise Resource Planning software in manufacturing industries.
 Some of the key benefits are: